gjmcn/zap/docs/contents-md/dom.md

 colors = @ 'red' 'green' 'blue'

 // create 3 <p>, give each a different color
-3 $p style 'color' [colors , b]
+3 $p style 'color' [colors;b]
 ```

 `style` can be used to get/set [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties):

 ```
-// use 'html' or document :documentElement to set globals
+// use 'html' or document,documentElement to set globals
 // (i.e. variables that would be set under :root in CSS) 'html' style '--size' '24px'